cooperwalbrun/pychan/README.md

-attempts to implement one have been less maintained than desired, so instead, this library provides abstractions over interacting with (scraping) 4chan directly. `pychan` is object-oriented and its implementation is lazy wherever possible (using Python Generators) in order to optimize performance and unnecessary blocking I/O operations.
+attempts to implement one have been less maintained than desired, so instead, this library provides abstractions over interacting with (scraping) 4chan directly. `pychan` is object-oriented and its implementation is lazy wherever possible (using Python Generators) in order to optimize performance and minimize unnecessary blocking I/O operations.

 ## Usage